amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

       }
    ```

-4. Open the *Index.cshtml.cs* file, and replace its contents with the following code:
+4. Open the *Index.cshtml.cs* file in the *Pages* folder, and replace its contents with the following code:

    ```c#
    using System.Collections.Generic;